Elsy Wameyo: Music career

 She was studying full-time at university as of 2019, and also singing in her church.
 She spent some time travelling over the northern winter in 2019–2020, in Europe, the US and Kenya, during which she had a break from songwriting.
 Her 2020 single, "Pastor" uses an upbeat rhythm to explore feelings of anger, as she explores identity and belonging from the point of view of her parents, migrating to Australia.

-She is scheduled to perform at WOMADelaide on Sunday 12 March 2022.
+She performed at WOMADelaide in March 2022.

 Her first EP, Nilotic was released on 1 April 2022, featuring the singles "River Nile" and "Nilotic", and four other tracks.
 Its name is a nod to her Nilotic roots, and the title track (released November 2021 on the label Music in Exile) is more overtly political, addressing issues of culture, race and police brutality.
 She mentioned Ota Benga, Trayvon Martin and George Floyd as part of her inspiration for the track.

+Her single "River Nile" is featured in the mobile football video game EFootball 24 as one of the in-game soundtracks.

+In May 2024, Wameyo announced her debut studio album Saint Sinner would be released on 26 July 2024.
+The album, which was co-produced with Wuod Omollo and Polycarp Otieno, includes collaborations with musicians in the rural Naivasha region of Kenya as well as Nairobi singer Okello Max.
+The styles range from Afrobeat to the fusion of traditional African musical styles with contemporary rap and R&B.